ncmreynolds/retroTerm/readme.md

 - Enable the mouse, otherwise you will have to rely on keyboard shortcuts for interaction.
 - Set a scroll window.
 This is not a widget, but reduces the scrolling region of the terminal, making for trivial diagnostic/logging output.
 - Create the widget.
+- Assign a shortcut key to the widget.
+If you press the shortcut key it registers as a 'click'.
 - Make the widget visible.

 Once in the loop all it does is.